Over 35? Your Secret Weapon Can Be Hormone Replacement Therapy

 What Are the Types of HRT for Men?

 Ready to get HRT started?
 There are multiple options when it comes to male hormone replacement, including injections, creams or gels, troches, patches, tablets and pellets.
-If you have low testosterone or a clinical hormone deficiency, Hone physicians will recommend subcutaneous injection, cream or troches.
+If you have low testosterone, Hone physicians will recommend subcutaneous injection, cream or troches.

 Subcutaneous (SubQ) injection